HenjiAKO/RegistrationWithDB/README.md

 # Registration System with Database (C# WinForms)

 ## 📖 Description
-This project is a **C# Windows Forms Application** that implements a simple **registration system** connected to a local database.
-It allows users to register and manage records while demonstrating basic database integration and form-based application development.
+This project is a **C# Windows Forms Application** that implements a simple **registration system** connected to a **local SQL Server database**.
+It demonstrates basic form handling, database connectivity, and CRUD-related logic commonly taught in introductory programming courses.

-This project was created as a requirement for **CS301A – Computer Programming**.
+This project was developed as a requirement for
+**CS301A – Computer Programming**.

 ---